az82/opa-introduction/06-outlook.md

 Also, there's an open Slack workspace where you can get your questions answered or get involved with the community:
 [openpolicyagent.slack.com](https://openpolicyagent.slack.com/).

+If you want to see an example of how to use OPA in an application, have a look at [az82/micronaut-opa-demo](https://github.com/az82/micronaut-opa-demo).